FOR IMMEDIATE RELEASE

 - Community Care Clinic of Franklin – To increase access to health care and medication assistance services.

 - First Baptist Church of Franklin/Macon Medication Assistance Program – To provide vouchers and support for the Macon Medication Assistance Program.

 - KIDS Place – To support the Child Medical Evaluation Program serving child and youth victims of abuse and neglect.

 - Macon County Emergency Management Services – To provide improvements in the technology infrastructure for Macon County EMS.

 - Mountain Area Health Education Center – To provide short-term student housing for the Rural Fellowship Program to support student and resident learners who are interested in practicing in the region.

 - Swain County Emergency Management Services – To establish a community paramedicine program that will allow EMTs to operate in expanded paramedic roles by assisting with public health, primary healthcare and preventive services to underserved and chronic patient populations in the community.

-- Swain County Health Department – To support expansion of dental services to low-income and uninsured patients.
+- Swain County Health Department – To support the expansion of dental services to low-income and uninsured patients.

 - Vecinos Farmworker Health Program – For the purchase of medications, preventative supplies, health monitoring devices and vaccines to address patient health concerns and prevent more serious health problems.